tk1351/x-echo/memory-bank/progress.md

 ### Technical Debt
 1. **Error Handling**: Need to implement a consistent error handling strategy across the API
 2. **Validation**: Need to establish standardized validation patterns for all endpoints
-3. **Testing**: Test coverage is currently minimal and needs expansion
+3. **Testing**: Test coverage is currently focused on user registration and needs expansion

 ### Blockers
 1. **None currently**: No critical blockers at this stage